Elite athletes have to travel all over the world to compete. This post lets you in on some secrets as to how athletes overcome jet lag.

-Travel is hard to avoid if you want to be the best in the world at your sport.
+Travel is hard to avoid if you want to be the best in the world at your sport, so being able to prevent jet lag is vital to sucess.
 Of course, many of the world’s best athletes often fly on chartered flights with speedy security checks and world-class amenities.
 This, however, does not make them immune from jet lag.
 There is a lot more to it than this.

 With the growth of sport tourism, more recreational athletes also travel long distances to participate and watch sport.
 This growth is discussed in a recent article The Remarkable Growth of Sport Tourism.

 Here are some tips and information which are followed by elite athletes and are recommended for any traveller who wishes to reduce the likelihood of jet lag.

 1. Travel During The Day, Not At Night

 In order for athletes to overcome jet lag, they need to regulate their circadian rhythm.
 The circadian rhythm is the body’s natural internal clock that affects humans both mentally and physically.

 Sleep is vital for athletes, around 70% of growth hormone is released during deep sleep.
 Sleep hygiene has become a bigger area of research in recent years and one thing that has been noted is that early start times does reduce sleeping time and sleep quality.
 So if an athlete has an early training session (swimmers for example often get in the pool before 6am but many elite athletes are now starting later.
 Elite swimmers in Australia have actually started training much later, many do not get in the pool until after 10am.
 This rule applies for flying too.
 Late morning/early afternoon flights are probably optimal.